Zenith Electronics Logo

 Meaning and History

-Despite the significant change in the company’s direction and even its dislocation, the logo has changed quite consistently.
+Despite significant changes in the company’s direction and even its dislocation, the logo has remained quite consistent.
 Several rebrandings did not lead to a shift in emphasis on identity.
 All symbols retained the overall concept and appearance.
 The focus in the emblem is on the first letter of the name.
-In each interpretation, its size and unusual writing are played up to emphasize the focus on broadcasting processes.
+In each interpretation, its size and unusual writing are emphasized to highlight the focus on broadcasting processes.

 What is Zenith Electronics?